 "Based on other jurisdictions' experience: this will result in sexual assaults.
-It may even result in rapes, as it has in Ontario," he said, a statement that doesn't require any fact checking given its excessive bullshit smell.
+It may even result in rapes, as it has in Ontario," he said, a statement that doesn't even require any fact checking given its excessive bullshit smell.

 Others, including Donna Trimble, executive director of Parents for Choice in Education, said keeping a child's sexual orientation or gender identity from parents is a misstep.

 "The vast majority of parents prove to be loving towards their children, regardless of sexual orientation.
 In the rare cases where children are not given adequate care from parents, support can and is provided by outside resources on an individual basis," she wrote in a Calgary Herald op-ed.

 I can understand why parents would want to know if their child is gay or trans but it's also tough to argue that gaining a student's "explicit permission" before disclosing that information is a bad idea.
 If kids are choosing to tell someone at school about these issues, it's because they feel comfortable doing so and may not be ready to tell their parents—possibly because they fear negative repercussions.
 Revealing that information to a homophobic/transphobic parent could result in the student feeling more isolated or even being removed from a school that supports them.
 Isn't it better for them to have at least some adult guidance rather than none at all?

 Levant has started a petition against the guidelines while Henry and Trimble are calling for their outright rejection.